Rabia Şermi Kadın: Life

 Her birthplace and date are unknown.
 She fell victim to the Ottoman slave trade and was placed in the Ottoman Imperial harem as the concubine of Ahmed III.
 On 20 March 1725 she gave birth to her only son Şehzade Abdulhamid.
 In 1728, when he was three she commissioned a fountain in Şemsipaşa, Üsküdar.
 Ahmed was deposed in 1730, and his nephew Mahmud I ascended the throne. Şermi along with other ladies of Ahmed's harem went to the Old Palace, at Beyazıt Square.

 Death and aftermath

-Şermi died in 1732 leaving Abdulhamid motherless at the age of seven.
-He was then entrusted in the care of his elder half-brother Mustafa III.
+Şermi died in 1732, leaving Abdulhamid motherless at the age of seven.
+He was then entrusted to the care of his elder half-brother Mustafa III.
 She was buried in the mausoleum of imperial ladies, in the New Mosque in Istanbul.

-Abdulhamid ascended the throne in 1774 after the death of his elder half brother Mustafa III.
-However, she was never Valide Sultan, as she had died forty two years before Abdul Hamid ascended the throne.
-He created the Beylerbeyi Mosque in memory of his mother.
+Abdulhamid ascended the throne in 1774 after the death of his elder half-brother Mustafa III.
+However, she was never Valide Sultan, as she had died 42 years before Abdul Hamid ascended the throne.
+He commissioned the construction of Beylerbeyi Mosque in memory of his mother.